basham/swit-workshop-a11y/slides.md

 </footer>

 Note:
 When testing websites, we tend to check the site in the major browsers and call that good enough.
 However, when considering screen readers and the brittleness between the software layers, where do we start?
-Luckiliy, the IU Knowledge Base provides recommendations.
-There are certain combinations of software that give the best experence for users, are popular, and free to use.
+Luckily, the IU Knowledge Base provides recommendations.
+There are certain combinations of software that give the best experience for users, are popular, and free to use.

 NVDA and Firefox will most quickly reveal issues with your markup.
 They pay the most attention to accessibility standards.
 Then use VoiceOver on macOS and iOS as a secondary quality check.